What are the properties of stars other than the sun?

 |Here is a simulation of two equal-mass stars orbiting each other (from http://en.wikipedia.org/wiki/File:Orbit5.gif)|

 greater than of the red one.
 Animations from R. Pogge, http://www-astronomy.mps.ohio-state.edu/~pogge/Ast162/Movies/visbin.html)

+Notice how the sizes of the orbits (and the periods around them) depend on the masses of one star relative to the other.
 By plotting the orbit and measuring the period, Kepler's Law can be used to determine the masses of the stars:

 -- here P is the period of the orbits of the stars around each other, a is their separation, G is the gravitational constant, and their masses are M1 and M2 (technically this gives only the sum of the masses of the two stars but by making a few other measurements such as radial velocities the actual values can be determined).